Traditional Hawaiian music is characterized by percussion instruments, chanting, simplicity, and storytelling.

 Oʻahu: Kani Ka Pila Grille | Outrigger Reef Waikiki Beach Resort.
 Nightly from 6-9PM.
 Kanikapila (“let’s play music”) at Outrigger Reef Waikīkī Beach (2169 Kalia Rd).
 Celebrates the local tradition of kanikapila (“let’s play music”).
 Named for the backyard jam sessions of the legendary Pahinui family, masters of Hawaiian slack-key guitar, you can enjoy award-winning contemporary musical performers along with ʻono (“delicious”) food and company in the Kani Ka Pila Grille.

-Oʻahu: Waikīkī Beach Walk (227 Lewers St) shopping & entertainment district hosts regular shows on their outdoor stage.
-Dates, times, performances and activities are subject to change without notice – weather permitting.
+Oʻahu: Waikīkī Beach Walk (227 Lewers St) shopping & entertainment district hosts regular shows on their outdoor stage – weather permitting.

 - Monthly on Sunday 5:00 to 6:00 p.m.
 “Mele hali’a” Hawaiian music showcase on Waikīkī Beach Walk Plaza.
 Mele hali’a means to recall fondly.
 These free outdoor concerts feature the incredible music of Hawaiʻi from award-winning local performers.
 Hear island culture and history come alive with harmonies and the spiritual, loving way these musicians share the traditions and folklore of their ancestors, their families, and friends.

-Oʻahu: Blue Note Hawaii in Waikīkī inside the Outrigger Waikīkī Beach Resort (2335 Kalākaua Ave) features local, national, and international music and comedy act, including jazz, reggae, rock, pop, and Hawaiian music.
+Oʻahu: Blue Note Hawaii in Waikīkī inside the Outrigger Waikīkī Beach Resort (2335 Kalākaua Ave) features local, national, and international music and comedy acts, including jazz, reggae, rock, pop, and Hawaiian music.

 Streaming: Kanikapila Sunday | Hawaii Public Radio.
 ‘Kani ka pila’ means ‘play music’.
 Kanikapila Sunday features three hours of Great Hawaiian Music, including contemporary, traditional and hapa haole songs, slack key guitar and ‘ukulele instrumentals and more every Sunday from 1:00-4:00 p.m.
 Listen on the Hawaii Public Radio (HPR) app, or ask your smart speaker to ‘Play KHPR’!
 More info: Kanikapila Sunday on Hawai‘i Public Radio | Facebook